Auto Insurance Claim Advice

 The Blue vehicle:

-If s/he was paying attention, the driver must have seen the car right in front in a complete stop.
+If she was paying attention, the driver should have seen the car right in front at a complete stop.

 Avoidance: Looking at the video several times, I cannot see any attempt on the blue vehicle to stop.
-There is a slight application of breaks before impact, but then the break lights go off until after the impact.
+There is a slight application of breaks before impact, but then the break lights did not go off until after the impact.
 Another indication of this is the sound of the video clip.
-There are not tire breaking or screeching noises prior impact, only after.
+There was no tire breaking nor were there any screeching noises prior to the impact, only after.

-If the vehicle goes to the left, then a probably collision with the divider would of probably occurred.
-The law does not require you to avoid an accident to cause another one.
+If the vehicle goes to the left, then a collision with the divider would have probably occurred.
+The law does not require you to avoid an accident to causing another one.

-The fact that there was no substantial break action will put a driver breach on the blue vehicle driver.
+The fact that there was no substantial break action will put a driver breach on the blue vehicle’s driver.

 Follow the Rules of the Road: This would depend on the specific rules of the state.
 But we know that all states have speed laws.
 This accident appears to be in an interstate highway where speed limits are usually 55-70 mph.

-I am not a speed expert but given the damage to the van, and how far the van traveled after impact, we can deduct that the speed was at least substantial.
-We can argue over the fact that it was over or quite 55 mph, but in reality, it does not matter.
+I am not a speed expert but given the damage to the van, and how far the van traveled after impact, we can deduce that the speed was at least substantial.
+We can argue over the fact that it was over or close to 55 mph, but in reality, it does not matter.

 The reason why is because this accident happened in a work zone.
 There are orange cones on the road, and what appears to be cranes or work crews working.
 If this deduction is true, then the speed limit would have been reduced considerably.
 Most states would reduce it to 20 MPH in work zones.